 If you have any questions, please contact us at to help you with your schedule.

-You will hear from us by September 5th 2017.
+The information will be confirmed soon.
 In the meantime, please feel free to contact us in case you have any queries.

 Yes, you can do so.
 However, please inform us whenever you make such changes.